Joni Sledge Cause Of Death: Mystery Surrounds 60-Year-Old Singer’s Sudden Death

 Joni Sledge was found dead on Friday, and the Sister Sledge singer’s cause of death appears to be a bit of a mystery as she was reportedly in good health leading up to her shocking death.

-The 60-year-old singer was found dead in her Phoenix, Arizona, home on Friday, the Associated Press reported.
+The 60-year-old singer was found dead in her Phoenix, Arizona, home on Friday, The Associated Press reported.
 While the report noted that Joni Sledge’s cause of death was not determined, a family statement did note that her passing came as quite a shock.

 “Yesterday, numbness fell upon our family.
 We are saddened to inform you that our dear sister, mother, aunt, niece and cousin, Joni passed away yesterday,” the statement noted.
 “Please pray for us as we weep for this loss.
 We do know that she is now eternally with Our Lord… We miss her and hurt for her presence, her radiance, and the sincerity with which she loved & embraced life.”

-Joni Sledge was an original member of Sister Sledge, forming in 1971 along with her sisters Debbie, Kim, and Kathy.
+Joni Sledge was an original member of Sister sledge, forming in 1971 along with her sisters Debbie, Kim, and Kathy.
 It would take nearly a decade for the group to find their breakthrough hit, “We Are Family.”
-As the Associated Press noted, it was a disco-era hit that stood the test of time.
+As The Associated Press noted, it was a disco-era hit that stood the test of time.

 “While it celebrated their sisterhood, the 1979 hit so also became an anthem for female empowerment and unity.
 It would become their signature hit, and was nominated for a Grammy.
 Both the song and album sold more than one million copies.”